-- On 4 November 2013, Mr Roper met Mr Evans, Mr Hayes and Mr Warren.
-The electronic 24.42 invitation suggests that Craig Chambers, then managing director of Celotex, was also invited.1275 Mr Roper,1276 Mr Hayes1277 and Mr Evans1278 all recalled his being there and we are satisfied that he was. - Mr Roper prepared slides for the meeting.1279 The first slide set out paragraph 12.5 of 24.43 Approved Document B highlighted in yellow.
-No one who saw it can have been under any illusion about what the guidance was or what it required.1280 - Slide 14 set out the options available to Celotex.1281 The first was "Worst case scenario 24.44 with field of application report", which referred to testing a system that would enable a desktop assessment to be produced to allow FR5000 to be used in other systems.1282 Mr Roper envisaged that it would incorporate ACM rainscreen panels and improved cavity barriers,1283 but he had little confidence that he could find such a product. - The second was "System Route (Limits Scope Requires Re-education)", which referred to 24.45 testing a representative system and making it clear that any BR 135 classification applied only to the system tested.1284 The "re-education" mentioned referred to the need to explain to the market that the industry had up to that point misunderstood the effect of full-scale testing and classification in accordance with BS 8414 and BR 135 and had wrongly allowed K15 to be used in a wider set of applications than was justified by the tests.1285 - The third and fourth options were to test and launch FR5000 with, and without, 24.46 certification by the BBA and LABC.
+- 24.42 On 4 November 2013, Mr Roper met Mr Evans, Mr Hayes and Mr Warren.
+The electronic invitation suggests that Craig Chambers, then managing director of Celotex, was also invited.
+Mr Roper, Mr Hayes and Mr Evans all recalled his being there and we are satisfied that he was. - 24.43 Mr Roper prepared slides for the meeting.
+The first slide set out paragraph 12.5 of Approved Document B highlighted in yellow.
+No one who saw it can have been under any illusion about what the guidance was or what it required. - 24.44 Slide 14 set out the options available to Celotex.
+The first was "Worst case scenario with field of application report", which referred to testing a system that would enable a desktop assessment to be produced to allow FR5000 to be used in other systems.
+Mr Roper envisaged that it would incorporate ACM rainscreen panels and improved cavity barriers, but he had little confidence that he could find such a product.

-1276 Roper {Day71/52:15-23}.
+&lt;sup>1276 Roper {Day71/52:15-23}.
 Mr Roper's witness statement to the effect that he himself had not attended this meeting was corrected by him in oral evidence.

-1277 Hayes {Day74/46:11-16}; {Day74/96:1-5}.
+&lt;sup>1277 Hayes {Day74/46:11-16}; {Day74/96:1-5}.